-New York Labor Law 240 protects everyone who performs commercial cleaning at an elevated position.
+Our NYC window washer accident lawyers know that New York Labor Law 240 protects everyone who performs commercial cleaning at an elevated position.
 It is the obligation of the building owner to provide proper protection to the window washer who is working at an elevated position.
 It does not matter if the worker brings his own tools, it is the building owner’s responsibility to make sure that the worker has adequate ladders and scaffolds which are properly braced and secured against movement, safety lines and a safe means to work above the ground level and protect him against falls.
 Even if a window washer was careless or partially at fault, this is irrelevant and not a defense to a New York labor law 240 action.

 New York Labor Law § 202 requires the owner, lessee, agent and manager of every public building and every contractor involved to provide safe means for the cleaning of the widows and of exterior surfaces of such building as may be required and approved by the Industrial Board of Appeals.
 New York Labor Law § 202 further states that the owner, lessee, agent, manager or superintendent of any such public building and every contractor involved shall not require, permit, suffer or allow any window to be cleaned unless such means are provided to enable such work to be done in a safe manner for the prevention of accidents and for the protection of the public and of persons engaged in such work in conformity with the requirements of this chapter and the rules of the Industrial Board of Appeals.
 Therefore, it is the obligation of the building owner to comply with the rules of the Industrial board.
 The owner of every building is required to have structural features and anchors or other fixed devices for the window washer’s protection prior to allowing any person to clean a window.
 The New York Industrial Code also requires that building have anchors affixed to the wall, which must be round, like the openings on the hooks that clip onto them to prevent the window washer from falling and being seriously injured in an accident.
 The New York Industrial code also requires that whenever a window washer is working 18 feet high or more there must be a helper at the bottom holding the ladder and securing it against movement.
 The New York Industrial Code even requires the person holding the ladder to stand at the foot of the ladder, face it and hold it with both hands to protect the window washer and prevent an accident.